YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The better measure is not how many grafts sound impressive.
 It is whether the number fits the donor area, the recipient area, and the lifetime graft plan.

-The hairline is usually the area I protect most in a patient with smaller-caliber hair because it frames the face.
+The hairline is usually the area I protect most in a patient with smaller caliber hair because it frames the face.
 If the hairline is too low, too straight, or too dense in the wrong way, this hair type will not hide the design mistake.
 It may actually make the mistake more visible.

 Fine hair hair transplant visual explaining soft conservative hairline design with fine single hairs and realistic density

-The front should stay soft, slightly irregular, and correctly angled when the hair is dry, wet, combed, or slightly separated.
+The front needs to stay soft, slightly irregular, and correctly angled when the hair is dry, wet, combed, or slightly separated.
 Fine single hairs can be useful at the very front because they create a softer edge.
 The poor decision is using the hairline to chase drama that the donor area cannot support.

-With smaller-caliber hair, a mature, carefully placed hairline often gives stronger long-term value than a low dramatic line.
+With smaller caliber hair, a mature, carefully placed hairline often gives stronger long term value than a low dramatic line.
 The design does not need to look weak.
 It needs to look natural.

 The single hair grafts at the front must be selected carefully.
 The transition behind them must be built in a way that gives coverage without creating a hard wall.
 This helps explain why natural hairline design in hair transplant matters so much.